ferran-candela/upc-aidl-2021-image-retrieval/README.md

 ### Hypothesis

-As have been already explained in the training section, there is a trick that can be used with pretrained models to make the model match the norm statistics of the target dataset.
+As explained in the training section, there is a trick that can be used with pretrained models to make the model match the norm statistics of the target dataset.
 This is called [Batch normalization](https://en.wikipedia.org/wiki/Batch_normalization).

-We wanted to try if using the already pretrained model 'densenet161_custom', with which we obtained pretty good results, and making the pass over the Deep Fashion dataset, without doing any backpropagation, the model generalizes better and obtain better results for both Fashion Product evaluation as well as Deep Fashion evaluation.
+We wanted to try if using the already pretrained model `densenet161_custom`, with which we obtained pretty good results, and making the pass over the Deep Fashion dataset, without doing any backpropagation, the model generalizes better and obtain better results for both Fashion Product evaluation as well as Deep Fashion evaluation.

 ### Experiment setup